 Clouds have a significant impact on cell values in a Landsat scene and need to be removed before the scene is analyzed.
 We used USGS EROS Datacenter Landsat products that provide data needed to remove the cloud impacted cells (Indsr.P_R_D).
-The Indsr data has 16 subdataset that can be used for evaluations of cloud cover and masking.
+The Indsr data has 16 subdataset that can be used for evaluations of could cover and masking.
 The subdataset 16 (Fmask) has a compilation of clouds (value 4), shadows (value 2), water (value 1), and other areas (value 0).
-We combined the value 0 data with the TPRD and EPRD, which eliminates the data affected by clouds and water, which are not appropriate for the Landsat-based evapotranspiration analysis.
+We combined the value 0 data with the TPRD and EPRD and this will eliminated data that affected by clouds and water and not appropriate for our Landsat-based ET analysis.

-Determine Hot and Cold cell pixel values - Irrigation grid mask
+Determine hot and cold cell pixel values

-The Landsat process we developed analyzes the relative 30 meter pixel (90 feet by 90 feet) values in each scene.
-This process requires the selection of pixels representing areas of highest water use (cold pixel), and those representing areas of lowest water use (hot pixels).
-This process requires a subjective interpretation by a skilled agricultural engineer with an understanding of the area and how water is being used.
-It is a time-consuming process and subject to inconsistencies.
+Irrigation grid mask

-The process was automated to select cold and hot pixel values for irrigated lands.
-To do this, an irrigation grid mask was developed for each Landsat scene.
-The grid is developed by clipping the existing irrigation shape file (SWP_irr_bg_5.shp) with the outline of the scene boundary and converting it to a grid with unique ids with a naming format of Path_Row_Clip_Irrigaton (PRCI).
+The Landsat process we developed analyzes the relative 30 meter pixel (90 feet by 90 feet) values in a scene.
+This process requires selection of which pixels represent the highest water use area (cold pixel) and which pixel values have the least water use areas (hot pixels).
+This process requires a subjective interpretation by a skilled agricultural engineer with intuitive understanding of the area and how water is being used.
+This is a time consuming process and subject to inconsistencies.
+The process was automated to select cold and hot pixel values for land determined to be irrigated.
+To do this an irrigation grid mask was developed for each Landsat scene.
+This grid is developed by clipping the existing irrigation shape file (SWP_irr_bg_5.shp) with the outline of the scene boundary and converted to a grid with unique ids with a naming format of Path_Row_Clip_Irrigaton (PRCI).